John Kasich’s Recent Moves Reflect His 2020 Options: Primarying Trump Or Fleeing The GOP

 “We’ve talked about it, but there have been no decisions made,” Bob Klaffky, a member of Kasich’s inner circle, said in an interview this week.
 “If there are people out there he believes in, and they ask for help, and he wants to do it, then he’ll do it.”

-Others close to Kasich caution against seeing too many 2020 tea leaves in such activity.
+Others close to Kasich caution against seeing the tea leaves pointing to 2020 in such activity.
 They note that Green and Poizner supported Kasich in the past, and that any investment in their races should not necessarily be viewed as building blocks for another presidential run.

 Kasich has been frustrated with the Republican Party since losing its nomination to Trump two years ago.
-This month — when the New Hampshire GOP chair responded to word of an upcoming Kasich visit to the nation’s first primary state by pledging to support the president — Kasich’s chief strategist, John Weaver, acknowledged thoughts about an independent run.
+Earlier this month — when the New Hampshire GOP chair responded to word of an upcoming Kasich visit to the nation’s first primary state by pledging to support the president — Kasich’s chief strategist, John Weaver, acknowledged thoughts about an independent run.
 “Why,” he wondered, “does everyone assume the only option is running in a GOP primary?”

 “I think we are all watching things closely,” Klaffky said this week.
 “This is just my opinion, but I think the time could be right for an independent bid.
 I think there’s a growing middle.”